What exactly is terminology management in translation?

 Within their CAT tool, translators typically work with some combination of a translation memory, a glossary, and a style guide.
 Each of the three plays an important role in managing terminology across translation projects.

+The use of CAT tools is particularly important in technical translation due to the crucial importance of consistency with terminology.
 Statistics show the value of a well-organized terminology strategy: a 2016 survey by SDL found that inconsistencies in terminology were the number one reason that translations needed to be redone.

 And when General Motors studied translation quality within their company, they found that a staggering 47% of translation errors were due simply to the wrong term having been used.